Inflation Reduction Act Well Plugging

 Well Prioritization for Methane Emissions Reduction Program for Marginal Conventional Wells (PDF)

-Well Operator Participation
+Operator Participation

 Contracting Opportunities for Well Pluggers

-DEC does not currently have any active procurement opportunities for registered well pluggers to submit bids for marginal conventional well plugging.
+DEC does not currently have any active procurement opportunities for registered well pluggers to submit bids for MCW plugging.
 As this program continues to develop, DEC will publicly advertise any contracting opportunities with an estimated amount of $50,000 or more.
 Interested well pluggers are encouraged to register with DEC by submitting an Organizational Report and to sign up for alerts on the New York State Contract Reporter website.

 Community Benefits